 Your decision on whether and where to advertise needs to be carefully researched to ensure that it is effective.
 Who are the target audience you are trying to reach and can you get your message out to this target audience?
 Will the advertising produce the desired impact and help with brand awareness and/or generate work?

 Advertising works better for firms that can use it to win immediate business.
 Personal injury firms, for example, spend heavily on both traditional and online advertising to get their names in front of individuals looking for a lawyer.

 Advertising can deliver similar results for other personal legal services, but advertising to commercial clients is more challenging.
-Even if you can target them effectively (for example, in trade publications for particular sectors) you are unlikely to win immediate instructions, as the need for commercial legal advice may be later on.
+Even if you can target them effectively (for example, in trade publications for particular sectors) you are unlikely to win immediate instructions, as it’s less likely they have an immediate need for your firm’s services.

 Using an agency

 Although costly, a good agency will have the expertise to handle advertising for you, including creating ads, choosing where to advertise and negotiating rates.

 - Unless you have in-house expertise, you may find it difficult to create an effective ad yourself.
 However, if you only want help with ad creation, a freelance copywriter or designer is a cost-effective option.
 More and more firms are getting external copywriters to write their website content and their ads, to ensure that they are more accessible to people and less ‘stuffy’.

 - As well as creating ads, an agency can recommend appropriate media channels and negotiate advertising rates.
 However, it is important to check upfront that they will pass on any discounts to you.

 - An agency that offers a wider range of marketing services may give more objective advice on what role advertising should play and what other promotional tools you should consider in your marketing strategy.